VinzenzKlass/anaplan-sdk/docs/guides/authentication.md

 These Classes exist for convenience only, and you can use any other Library to handle the Oauth2 flow.

-An example for FastAPI is shown below, but you can use any other Web Framework.
+A minimal, illustrative example for FastAPI is shown below, but you can use any other Web Framework.
+This will not run until you implement the TODOs in a suitable way for your purpose.

 ??? tip "Requires Extra"
     If you want to use OAuth2 authentication, you need to install the `oauth` extra: